oddbird/oddleventy/content/birds/james.md

 summary: |
   James (he/him) is a front-end developer focused on user-friendly solutions for complex problems.
+bio: |
+  **James is a developer focusing on the web platform and tools for web developers.**

+  James is a Peer Contributor to the Web Features project, as part of the W3C WebDX Community Group, and a contributor to Sass.

+  He enjoys birding and fermenting all sorts of things.
 ---

 **James is an experienced front-end developer and tech lead.**